justeattakeaway/fozzie-components/packages/f-checkout/README.md

 Checkout has its own styles which are scoped to the component using CSS modules to prevent conflicts with existing styles on the page.

-In addition to this, the modal exposes some classes which you can target in your application.
+In addition to this, checkout exposes some classes which you can target in your application.

 | Class | Description |
 | ----- | ----------- |